zslajchrt/zslajchrt.github.io/_drafts/dci-and-morpheus.md

 }
 ```

 The context is a simple trait declaring the two roles as values of a composite type `Account with Source`, resp. `Account with Destination`.
-The types indicate that the members **are** accounts playing the corresponding roles in the use case.
+The types indicate that the members **are** accounts playing the corresponding roles in the use case. `Source` and `Destination` are roles defined below.

 The implementation of the context is also pretty simple.
 It uses the `role` macro that hides some Morpheus boilerplate.
 The macro accepts three types: the role type, the object type and the context type.
 The only arguments is the reference to the object.